-BOOT FITTING GUIDE
+BOOT SIZING GUIDE

 Lane Boots fit true to size.
 We recommend that you purchase the size found most in your closet.
 Boots should fit snug to your foot.
 They should be neither too tight, nor too loose.
 Lane Boots are handcrafted with the finest leather, inside and out, and will mold to your foot.
 They do not take long to break in.
 The break-in period will vary depending on the type and thickness of the leather.

 Lane Boots are bench-made and hand-lasted.
 We use an exclusive "last" (the foot model our boots are built around) to make sure they are comfortable, they fit great, and they look fabulous.
 We use an antibacterial, moisture-wicking, padded memory foam insole along with a flexible, leather covered insole and an impact absorbing heel cushion.
 The combination of these features contribute to the true-size fit and comfort of Lane Boots.
 We are confident you will want to wear them all day long.